-Low silicon surface reflection can be realized with the help of tall nanostructure arrays [24].
-Tapered profile of nanostructures could further improve the antireflective properties [25].
-The goal of this work is to realize tall SNWAs with tapered rods and moderate filling factor (radius-to-lattice-constant ratio).
-Although the SDRIE process is good for making silicon nanopillar arrays with a high aspect ratio and smooth sidewalls, the issues of pattern shrinkage, RIE-lag [22], and undercut etching may limit the process flexibility.
+Low-silicon surface reflection can be realized with the help of tall nanostructure arrays [29].
+Tapered profile of nanostructures could further improve the AR properties [30].
+The goal of this paper is to realize tall silicon wire arrays with tapered rods and moderate filling factor (radius to lattice-constant ratio).
+Although the SDRIE process is good for making silicon nanopillar arrays with a high-aspect ratio and smooth sidewalls, the issues of pattern shrinkage, RIE-lag [26], and undercut etching may limit the process flexibility.
 We can realize tall nanostructures by increasing the etching time of SDRIE.
 However, as the etching proceeds deeper, the etching rate in the vertical direction will be decreased due to the RIE-lag effect.
 Thus, it will require a longer etching time to achieve taller pillar structure.
 However, the pattern shrinkage becomes serious for a long etching process due to the lateral etching of the PR and silicon.
-For example, the SDRIE A and B processes, as listed in Table 2, result in very narrow pillars as the height exceeds 900 nm.
-Thus, it is difficult to realize tall nanowire structures while maintaining a large filling factor by using the SDRIE process.
-It can be clearly seen from Figure 3 that the lateral undercut is serious in tall nanostructures since it is hard for both the etching (SF_6) and protection (C_4F_8) gases to flow into the high-aspect-ratio nanostructures.
-From Figure 2, more C4F8 gas flow for sidewall passivation is needed to achieve vertical sidewalls.
+For example, the SDRIE A and B processes, as listed in Table III, result in very narrow pillars as the height exceeds 900 nm.
+Thus, it is difficult to realize tall nanowire structures, while maintaining a large filling factor by using the SDRIE process.
+It can be clearly seen from Fig. 3 that the lateral undercut is serious in tall nanostructures, since it is hard for both the etching (SF6) and protection (C_4F_8) gases to flow into the high-aspect-ratio nanostructures.
+From Fig. 2, more C_4F_8 gas flow for sidewall passivation is needed to achieve vertical sidewalls.
 The reduced total gas flow inside tall nanostructures will result in the SF6-dominated etching process, thus cause lateral undercut etching in the bottom of pillars.
 Serious lateral undercut may lead to the collapse of patterns.

-From Figure 4, the pattern shrinkage problem can be reduced by increasing the physical bombardment (increase the dc-bias power) and decreasing the chemical etching (decrease/increase the SF_6/C_4F_8 gas flow).
-To verify this point, we change the bias power from 9 W to 13 W and the SF_6/C_4F_8 gas mixture from 26/54 sccm to 25/55 sccm.
-The process condition and resultant profile is listed as "SDRIE C" process in Table 2.
-After 5-minute etching, a 906 nm tall silicon pillar can be realized to have an improved filling factor of 0.13 and vertical sidewalls.
+From Fig. 4, the pattern shrinkage problem can be reduced by increasing the physical bombardment (increase the dc-bias power) and decreasing the chemical etching (decrease/increase the SF_6/C_4F_8 gas flow).
+To verify this point, we change the bias power from 9 to 13 W and the SF_6/C_4F_8 gas mixture from 26/54 to 25/55 sccm.
+The process condition and resultant profile is listed as "SDRIE C" process in Table III.
+After 5 min etching, a 906-nm-tall silicon array can be realized to have an improved filling factor of 0.13 and vertical sidewalls.

-In order to obtain SNWAs with larger filling factors, we demonstrate here a "modified SDRIE" process, as listed in Table 2, by linearly changing the gas flow.
-During the process, the flow rate of C_4F_8 (SF6) changes linearly from 55 (25) sccm to 55.8 (24.2) sccm in five steps.
+In order to obtain silicon wire arrays with larger filling factors, we demonstrate here a "modified SDRIE" process, as listed in Table III, by linearly changing the gas flow.
+During the process, the flow rate of C_4F_8 (SF6) changes linearly from 55 (25) to 55.8 (24.2) sccm in five steps.
 Silicon nitride (SiNx) is used as the hard mask for deep silicon etching.
 A stronger hard mask is also good for maintaining the width of the resultant patterns.
 Pattern transfer from PR/ARC into SiNx is carried out by anisotropic CHF3 plasma etching.
-The etching time in each step is set to 1.5 minutes.
+The etching time in each step is set to 1.5 min.
 Higher bias power (13 W) is used to eliminate the pattern shrinkage.
-The resultant profile after each step of the process is shown in Figure 5 and the corresponding parameters are summarized in Table 2.
-The pillar height can reach 632 nm after 3-minute etching (after step 2).
-A 1340 nm tall and tapered SNWA with an aspect ratio of 10.89 and a filling factor of 0.18 is obtained with a total etching time of 7.5 minutes (after step 5).
+The resultant profile after each step of the process is shown in Fig. 5 and the corresponding parameters are summarized in Table III.
+The pillar height can reach 632 nm after 3 min etching (after step 2).
+A 1340-nm tall and tapered silicon wire array with an aspect ratio of 10.89 and a filling factor of 0.18 is obtained with a total etching time of 7.5 min (after step 5).

-B. Tip-sharpening Process
+B. Tip-Sharpening Process